-3.20 Load Control Module (LCM) Menus
+3.20 Load Control Module (LCM) or Load Shed Kit Menus

-The Load Control menu displays the status of the Load Control Module (LCM) inputs and outputs, and allows a test of the LCM output relays.
+The Load Control menu displays the status of the Load Control Module (LCM) or load shed kit inputs and outputs, and allows a test of the LCM or load shed kit output relays.
+This menu appears only if an LCM or load shed kit is connected.

 Generator current is displayed as a percent of the maximum generator capacity.
-The load control module adds and sheds loads based on the generator current.
+The load control module or load shed kit adds and sheds loads based on the generator current.

-The test function cycles the relays in the order of their For detailed information about the LCM operation, refer to TT-1574, provided with the LCM kit.
+The test function cycles the relays in the order of their priority.
+For detailed information about the LCM operation, refer to TT-1574, provided with the LCM kit.
+For detailed information about the Load Shed kit operation, refer to TT-1609, provided with the Load Shed kit.

-Figure 3-25 Load Control Module (LCM) Status Menu
+Figure 3-25 Load Control Module (LCM) or Load Shed Kit Status Menu